(F)index

 (Zeugopterus punctatus)

-Like all flatfish, it starts its life looking like a typical fish - early on in development -still in their larval stage they undergo a metamorphopsias - FROM- a pelagic symmetrical larvae (same as other fish) to a benthic asymmetrical juvenile.
-They are thought to of evolved this way to hide from predation and to be excellent ambush hunter perfectly adapted to life as a demersal PREDATOR fish.
+Like all flatfish, the common topknot starts its life looking like a typical fish.
+Early on in development, whilst still in their larval stage, they undergo a metamorphosis from a pelagic symmetrical larvae (same as other fish) to a benthic asymmetrical juvenile (living sideways on the seabed).
+They are thought to have evolved this way to hide from predators and to be an excellent ambush hunter perfectly adapted to life as a demersal predator fish.

 They use what used to be their dorsal, pelvic and anal fins to create suction between their body and the rock.
 This is achieved by creating an area of lower pressure under their body, meaning they can hang completely upside down in caves and crevasses.
 This is called venturi-effect adhesion.